fdarma/dotcom/content/blog/notes on note taking.md

 +++
 date = '2025-11-12'
-title = 'notes on note taking' description = "a growing list of things I want from a note taker" tags = ["devlog"]
+title = 'notes on note taking' description = "a growing spec of things I want from a note taking tool and why it matters" tags = ["devlog"]
 +++